ddaniboy/PyProject/README.md

 if you want to use an executable to use directly from /bin, you can use the following command:

 python3 -m PyInstaller pyProject.py --onefile

+OBS: the pyinstaller that comes by default in kali linux has some problems and it is recommended to download pyinstaller by pip